 As if we needed this pointed out further, Thor controls the Absorbing Man when he takes on the properties of Thor’s hammer.
 Absorbing Man, working for the Leader, is not worthy to inflict his will upon the world.
 But Thor is.

 While not a "theme," per se, this is something I should probably address.

-I am a straight, cisgender, white male.
+I am a straight white male.
 So a lot of the causes I support are not necessarily "my own."
 When I discuss topics like female sexuality as portrayed in the media, I’m not doing it to be a White Knight.
 I’m doing it to discuss the work in question.
 (Although I was probably a bit harsh on "A Little Night Magic.")
-And this work is question... zigzags a bit.
+And this work in question... zigzags a bit.

-There are many people who will jump to vilify any female sexualization in the media, and in some cases, this is justified.
+There are many people who will jump to vilify any female sexualization in the media, and in some cases, they're justified.
 Like when a film’s casting call basically tells women not to show up unless they’re hot.
-Looking at you, Guardians of the Galaxy 2.

 But in some cases, it’s okay for female characters to be… well, I hate to say “sexualized," so instead I'll just ignore this sentence and try again.

 I'll explain what I mean with the various examples of sexualization in this episode and how some of them are, for lack of a better word, “justified.”